arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 ### Processor

-The Main Processor is an Arm® Cortex®-M4F running at up to 64MHz.
+The Main Processor is an Arm® Cortex®-M4F running at up to 64 MHz.
 Most of its pins are connected to the external headers however some are reserved for internal communication with the wireless module and the on-board internal I<sup>2</sup>C peripherals (IMU and Crypto).

 **NOTE**: As opposed to other Arduino Nano boards, pins A4 and A5 have an internal pull-up and default to be used as an I<sup>2</sup>C Bus so usage as analog inputs is not recommended.

 ### IMU

-The Arduino Nano 33 BLE Rev2 provides IMU capabilities with 9-axis, through a combination of the BMI270 and BMM150 ICs.
+Nano 33 BLE Rev2 provides IMU capabilities with 9-axis, through a combination of the BMI270 and BMM150 ICs.
 The BMI270 includes both a three-axis gyroscope as well as a three-axis accelerometer, while the BMM150 is capable of sensing magnetic field variations in all three dimensions.
 The information obtained can be used for measuring raw movement parameters as well as for machine learning.

 ### Power Tree